ItOmegaDev/ItOmegaDev/readme.md

 <h2 align="center">🚀 My Tech Stack (MERN & Beyond)</h2>

-<p align="center">I specialize in the <b>MERN Stack</b> (MongoDB, Express.js, React, Node.js) for building modern web applications, combined with advanced Linux environments for deployment and management.</p>
+<p align="center">I specialize in the MERN Stack for building modern web applications, combined with advanced Linux environments for deployment and management.
+I also focus strongly on working with neural networks — integrating AI tools into projects, automating tasks, and leveraging models to optimize workflows.</p>

 <div align="center">